-For many actors, the thought of taking on a role that will be forever linked to a single performance can be a scary undertaking.
-For Studio 58 theatre students Erin Cassidy and Markian Tarasiuk though, it is an opportunity to learn, as they prepare to take on the central roles in One Flew Over the Cuckoo’s Nest.
+Taking on a role that will be forever linked to a single performance can be a scary undertaking for many actors.
+However, for Studio 58 theatre students Erin Cassidy and Markian Tarasiuk, it is an opportunity to learn as they prepare to take on the central roles in One Flew Over the Cuckoo’s Nest.

 Tarasiuk, who plays McMurphy, agrees, but with the added challenge of a father who is an avid Nicholson fan.
 “I grew up with his movies because my dad was such a fan.
 But Jack Nicholson is Jack Nicholson.
 He is so unique and I would never be able to recreate what he did.
 People are going to make the inevitable comparisons, and that is okay.”

-In the process of reading Kesey’s novel, Cassidy says there are enough differences between the book and stage play, let alone the movie, that make it both easier and harder for her to do her job.
+In reading Kesey’s novel, Cassidy says there are enough differences between the book and stage play, let alone the movie, making it more accessible and more challenging for her to do her job.

 “The book is told from the perspective of the Chief, so trying to get all the information I need about Nurse Ratched from his perspective is not easy, but it does help to inform me who she is and then I read the play to make my own decisions and motivations.”